Research

 Biological Collectives: We develop mathematical and experiment-driven models of how system-level properties emerge in natural collective systems.
 We work closely with experimental biologists, and conduct field studies.
 Our previous work focused on epithelial tissues in fruit fly development, relating local cell divisions to global tissue networks.
 Our recent work focused on social insects and "physical" collective intelligence, e.g. army ant self-assembly, collective transport in crazy ants, and mound-building termites.
 We are currently working on fish schools, studying implicit coordination and hydrodynamic interactions.

-Research Projects
+Current Research Projects

-3D Inspection for Earth and Beyond:
+3D Inspection for Earth and Beyond

 Past Projects